Data-projects-with-R-and-GitHub

 About the Data

 The preprocessed data are saved as .csv files.
-You can find a .csv file for each experiment separately in the above mentioned folder.
+You can find a .csv file for each experiment separately in the above mentioned folder project-data.

 Variables: